|Alma Mater:||Virginia '92|

 Year two of the Cromwell era was nearly as successful, as the Bruins went undefeated in their first 23 games before falling to Virginia in the NCAA Quarterfinals.
 Still, the Bruins earned a 21-1-2 record, won a second-straight Pac-12 title, set multiple school records, and accumulated a plethora of awards, including the Honda Award for Sam Mewis and a school-record four NSCAA All-America honors.
 Cromwell earned NSCAA Pacific Region Coach of the Year honors.

-Cromwell came to UCLA after 14 years in the same position at the University of Central Florida.
+Cromwell came to UCLA in 2013 after 14 years as head coach at the University of Central Florida.
 From 1999-2012, she guided the Knights to a 203-83-26 record, 11 NCAA Tournament appearances, four Atlantic Sun Tournament championships, four Conference USA regular-season titles and the 2012 C-USA tournament title.
 Cromwell’s Knights made a NCAA Elite Eight run in 2011 that included a defeat of North Carolina in the third round.
 Cromwell’s UCF players earned 96 all-conference honors and 38 National Soccer Coaches Association of America (NSCAA) All-Region selections.
 They also amassed nearly 300 conference academic awards during her 14 years in Orlando, including 10 NSCAA Women’s Collegiate Scholar All-American awards and one Senior CLASS Award.

 Prior to Central Florida, Cromwell was head coach at University of Maryland-Baltimore County from 1996-97 and an assistant coach at the University of Virginia from 1992-94.

-With 266 career victories and a .709 winning percentage at the close of the 2014 season, Cromwell currently ranks among the top-15 winningest active coaches and the top-20 all-time winningest coaches in NCAA history.
+With 274 career victories and a .697 winning percentage at the close of the 2015 season, Cromwell currently ranks among the top-25 winningest active coaches and the top-30 all-time winningest coaches in NCAA history.